 I analysed myself past and present, repenting left right and centre, just in case sin was blocking the healing somehow.

+In my experience, and hopefully to your relief, I don’t think it’s something that we do in our own strength.
 I don’t think the woman with the issue of blood was rejoicing, nor the widow at Nain or the leper who approached Jesus.
 But:

 We also glory rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.